SaraswatGit/PlanZap/README.md

 1)You need to clone my repository by writing ```git clone https://github.com/SaraswatGit/PlanZap.git``` on your terminal.

-2)The you need you need to have node js install on your local machine and then type ```npm install``` to install all the dependencies and then  type in```npm run start``` this will run the code on your local server .
+2)You need you need to have node js install on your local machine and then type ```npm install``` to install all the dependencies and then  type in```npm run start``` this will run the code on your local server .
 The app uses continous integration be careful before pushing.

 ***Structure of the app:***